 Social scalability drives civilization advancement.

-Economic scarcity: as an absolute concept, implies that the resource it is not available in limitless supply.
-It may also refer to the relative availability of it.
+Scarce: As an absolute concept, it implies that something it is not available in limitless supply.
+It usually refers to the relative availability of it.

 Fungibility: ability for different instances of a good to be treated as equivalent in the market, with no regard to who produced them.